 The Society may contact you by post, telephone (including by text), fax or email in connection with the purposes outlined above.
 If you change your mind about being contacted in the future, or the methods by which we may contact you, please let us know by contacting us at our contact details set out below or by updating your preferences in the login area of the website.

 The information you provide to us will be held on our computers in the UK and may be accessed by or given to our staff, our contractors, reporters and agents who act for us, for the purposes set out in this policy or for other purposes approved by you or as otherwise permitted by law.
 This may mean that your information is sent to computers outwith the UK.

 By submitting your information to us, you agree that it may be transferred outside the European Economic Area.
 Countries outside the European Economic Area do not always have strong data protection laws.
 However, wherever practicable we will take steps to ensure that your information is used by third parties in accordance with this policy.

-We may also pass aggregate information on the usage of our website to third parties but this will not include information that can be used to identify you.
+We may also pass aggregate information on the usage of our website and trends in the solicitors’ profession to third parties but this will not include information that can be used to identify you.

 We shall never sell or rent your personal information gathered through the website to third parties for their marketing purposes.

 We also reserve the right to disclose any of the information you provide to us where required to do so by law, or to comply with a regulatory obligation, or to assist in any investigation into alleged illegal or criminal conduct.

 We employ industry standard security measures to protect your information from access by unauthorised persons and against unlawful processing, accidental loss, destruction and damage.
 We will retain your information for a reasonable period or as long as the law requires.
 You should be aware however that it is technically impossible to provide a totally secure system on the web and you are responsible for ensuring your own computer system is adequately protected from access by unauthorised persons.